EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 5. Complete!
 The final vmd lipsync file should be the **"\*_cleaned.vmd"**.

 ## Credits
-This repository was inspirted by the original automatic lipsync guide by [Vayanis](https://www.youtube.com/watch?v=ozKBYGiyPJE)
+This repository was inspired by the original automatic lipsync guide by [Vayanis](https://www.youtube.com/watch?v=ozKBYGiyPJE)